amitgarg/apps-flow-bookmarks/README.md

         - remove tags
       - Render flow bookmarks and files(affects `FLOW BOOKMARKS` and `FLOW FILES` views)
       - Click: on joined flow to show its sub flows in tree
+      - Copilot Query: It opens all files in editor and copies a query to the clipboard to be asked to copilot to explain the flow. you may open the copilot and just paste the query.
+      - Toggle Breakpoints: to enable/disable breakpoints for all files involved in the flow
 - `FLOW BOOKMARKS`

   - About - Lists all bookmarks for a flow selected in `ALL FLOWS` view - Highlight the @tag and #tag in bookmark name